-Remote work is growing—rapidly.
+Remote work is growing—rapidly, and with that comes challenges to hybrid work.
 Work-from-home roles have grown by 173% since 2005.
 But that remote work trend means different things for different people, and for different organizational structures.
 Some teams are 100% remote, but more often we see teams that are a mix, or hybrid of different working models.

 So when we refer to different working models, what do we mean?

 - Co-located: A company or team whose employees all work in the same location.

 - Distributed: An company or team whose employees all work remotely (also referred to as “fully distributed” or “remote-first”).

 - Hybrid: A company or team with some employees who are co-located and some who work remotely (also referred to as “remote-friendly” or specifically as “hybrid-remote”).

 You can reference all of this terminology in our remote work dictionary.

 Within a hybrid team model, there can be variances of experience: if there’s only one remote team member, or more; whether or not the team manager sits in a co-located office or works from home; and if there are defined expectations and remote work policies, or not.
 With that in mind, we aimed to brainstorm and highlight some of the hybrid work challenges faced by teams during our Networkplaceless virtual networking event in January 2020 and again in March 2021.

 During our discussion, we found that some of the challenges that hybrid teams experience overlap with those experienced by fully distributed teams, while other challenges are unique to hybrid working environments.
 Here is a breakdown of the challenges that were considered to be most pressing from both categories.

 Hybrid work challenges that overlap with fully distributed teams